oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 After completing its interaction with the resource owner, the authorization server directs the resource owner's user-agent back to the client.
-The authorization server redirects the user-agent to the client's redirection endpoint previously established with the authorization server during the client registration process.
+The authorization server redirects the user-agent to one of the client's redirection endpoints previously established with the authorization server during the client registration process.

-The authorization server MUST compare the two URIs using simple string comparison as defined in {{RFC3986}}, Section 6.2.1.

 The redirect URI MUST be an absolute URI as defined by
 {{RFC3986}} Section 4.3.
 The endpoint URI MAY include an "application/x-www-form-urlencoded" formatted (per Appendix B) query component ({{RFC3986}} Section 3.4), which MUST be retained when adding additional query parameters.
 The endpoint URI MUST NOT include a fragment component.